🔥 Get full buy-in value on all your deposits

-- The first rule in poker is to learn the hand rankings thoroughly and it allows you to think about outcomes quickly and decide the best way to play.
+- The first rule in poker is to learn the hand rankings thoroughly, allowing you to think about outcomes quickly and decide the best way to play.

-- All suits in poker have the same value but in some games, suits can be assigned values.
+- All suits in poker have the same value, but suits can be assigned values in some games.
 In that case, spade is the highest suit, followed by hearts, diamonds, and clubs.

 - The total number of cards in a deck are 52 where a total of 2,598,960 possible combinations can be made.